What is agender?

 ✅ Human sexuality predates language.
 Bisexual was coined in English in 1892, this doesn't mean bisexuality was created in 1892.

-GENDER. noun.
-An expressed self-concept.
-Originally only a grammar term for noun classes until the mid 1900s.
-Now generally refers to cultural categories such as the woman/man binary.
+Originally only a grammar term for noun classes (pronoun categories) until the mid 1900s.

 AGENDER. adjective.
 Denotes a person who is genderless or not any conventional gender.
 First documented use was in 2000, in an online forum describing the Christian god as genderless: ("amorphous, agender").